dbandivlc/ui-training/README.md

 In the OmniScript provided, the user needs to explicitly click on `Search` button, we need to invoke the DataRaptor and get products without hitting the Search button.

 1. Deactivate getCars DataRaptor.
-2. Clone the template used for Step and rename it as `omniNewport-vlcTrainingStep`.
+2. Clone the template used for Step `omniNewport-vlcStep` and rename it as `omniNewport-vlcTrainingStep`.
+3. Update the new template name on the Step.
-3. Add the Javascript in the JS part of the template
+4. Add the Javascript in the JS part of the template
 ```
 vlocity.cardframework.registerModule.controller('trainingUIUXFlowStepController', ['$scope', function($scope) {
     $scope.allCars = [];